 A market contract or a fixed rate plan will probably dictate the amount of time you are contracted to the energy provider.
 These are often one, two or three-year terms.
 If you’re in a rental situation, and you’re likely to move, or if you own a house and you’re planning to sell, a fixed-term contract may not offer the best electricity plans for you.

 If signing up to the same company for a set period of time is a concern for you, make sure to check your contract for an exit fee.

 With growing concerns about climate change, you may choose to do some in-depth research on which energy retailers are the most environmentally responsible.
 Choosing an energy company with clean and green initiatives could be an influential factor that helps to rank best electricity plans for you.

-There are many factors that might determine which are the best electricity plans for you and your family.
-Whether your prioritise discounts and savings, or you want find a plan that’s structured in a way that’s affordable for your lifestyle, iSelect can help.
+There are many factors that might determine which electricity plan is suitable for you and your family.
+Whether your prioritise discounts and savings, or you want to find a plan that’s structured in a way that’s affordable for your lifestyle, iSelect can help.